-2020 Democratic presidential candidate Joe Biden, 77, has done little to shake doubts about his sharpness and age in the race following the first round of Democratic debates in June in which the former vice president appeared forgetful and frail on stage.
+2020 Democratic presidential candidate Joe Biden, 77, has done little to shake doubts about his sharpness and age in the race following the first round of Democratic debates in June last year where the former vice president appeared forgetful and frail on stage.
 In fact, Biden’s forgetfulness has appeared on full display as the 2020 race heats up after capturing the Democratic nomination in March.

 Here’s a running list of Biden’s slip-ups that The Federalist will update throughout the campaign.